 Curl Definition.
 It sort of helped my locks clump together in the wash.
 But as the conditioner wasn’t softening and detangling enough frizz would develop as the hair dried.
 Perhaps if my formula focused more on hydration than volume I’d have the definition I expected?

 Strengthen.
 This one’s hard to measure.
-It’s supposed to increase your hair’s resiliance and elasticity, and protect your hair from breakage.
+It’s supposed to increase your hair’s resilience and elasticity, and protect your hair from breakage.
 I picked strengthen over lengthen as it included horsetail extract.
 Horsetail is usually taken as a supplement to promote faster hair growth as it’s high in silica and other minerals.
 Also, from a hair growth perspective, increasing the hair’s resilience to protect it from breakage should evidently result in longer and thicker hair.
 The goal “Lengthen” includes pea-sprout and blue-green algae extract that’s supposed to increased scalp circulation and follicle stimulation for longer, stronger locks.

 If you ask me if this reduced the number of lost hair strands per day, I can’t say yes.
 There are some people who have experienced more hair loss with these products, but I can’t be sure I’ve lost more than usual as I know very well that springtime is a season of shedding for me.
 Like, I did have a period of lots of hair fall out, but that stopped and now my hair feels thick again.
 And as per usual, I have lots of baby hairs sticking out.
 Still, nor did I find my hair to grow any faster, and my hair breaks just as easily when combing… Overall, I’m afraid to comment on this goal as I think it’s one of those long-term effects you’ll perhaps see after a year of use?